-The critical considerations for any infrared pyrometer include a field of view (target size and distance), type of surface being measured (emissivity considerations), spectral response (for atmospheric effects or transmission through surfaces), temperature range and mounting (handheld portable or fixed mount).
+The critical considerations for any infrared pyrometer include a field of view (target size and distance), type of surface being measured (emissivity considerations), spectral response (for atmospheric effects or transmission through surfaces), temperature range, and mounting (handheld portable, or fixed mount).

 Other considerations include response time, environment, mounting limitations, viewing port or window applications, and desired signal processing.

+A most accurate temperature reading.
 What is meant by Field of View, and why is it important?

 The field of view is the angle of vision at which the instrument operates, and is determined by the optics of the unit.

 To obtain an accurate temperature reading, the target being measured should completely fill the field of view of the instrument.
 Since the infrared device determines the average temperature of all surfaces within the field of view, if the background temperature is different from the object temperature, a measurement error can occur.